Dobrev could face uphill battle in Hungary's opposition run-off

 Analysts agree that if there is a three-party race in the runoff, then Dobrev could emerge as a winner.
 But if one of the candidates behind her steps down, it could diminish her chances and lead to a tight race, according to analysts.

-Marky-Zay is set to meet Budapest's mayor to discuss conditions for stepping down in the coming days.
-Before the final results were out, he did not rule out that Karacsony should resign in his favour if there is a just minor gap between the two.
+Before the final results were out, Marky-Zay did not rule out that Karacsony should resign in his favour if there is a just minor gap between the two.

 The head of the Movement for Hungary, a young organisation founded by Marky-Zay after his upset by-election victory in February 2018, could be the leading force in the anti-Dobrev coalition.
 The 49-year-old conservative economist and father of seven argues that the opposition has little chance of toppling Orban’s regime with Dobrev, the wife of Gyurcsany.